-Ryan Young is a Senior Fellow at the Competitive Enterprise Institute (CEI).
+Ryan Young is a senior economist at the Competitive Enterprise Institute (CEI).
 His research focuses on regulatory reform, trade policy, antitrust regulation, and other issues.
 His writing has appeared in USA Today, The Wall Street Journal, Politico, The Hill, Investor’s Business Daily, Forbes, Fortune, and dozens of other publications.
 He is a frequent guest on radio programs, been interviewed by outlets including The Huffington Post and Voice of America, and been cited in media outlets including ABC News, CNN, and London’s City AM.
 He formerly hosted the CEI Podcast, and writes the popular “This Week in Ridiculous Regulations” series for CEI’s staff blog.

 Ryan holds an M.A. in economics from George Mason University in Fairfax, Virginia, and a B.A. in history from Lawrence University in Appleton, Wisconsin.
 He was previously CEI’s 2009-2010 Warren T. Brookes Journalism Fellow.
 Before joining CEI, he worked in the Cato Institute’s government affairs department.
 His personal blog is Inertia Wins.